freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 While Focus Mode is the standard operating mode, Browse Mode is primarily available only when browsing the Web.

-If Browse Mode is available, such as when the focus is on the content area of a Web browser, you can switch between the two modes by pressing :kbd:`NVDA + Space`.
+If Browse Mode is available, such as when the focus is on the content area of a Web browser, you can switch between the two modes by pressing :kbd:`NVDA+Space`.

 During Web browsing, it's common to review content in Browse Mode and switch to Focus Mode for form inputs.
 However, for Web content that behaves more like an application, it may primarily be operated in Focus Mode.